Athanaze/fracmush/README.md

 - Text file
 - Elements from content files will be filled in by the 🍄 preprocessor.
 - Target area marked between 🍄 markers.
-Right after the left 🍄, put the content filename. **e** represent the element on each line
+Right after the left 🍄, put the content filename. **$** represent the element on each line

 # Simple example :